anthonysylvanreview/anthonysylvanreview.github.io/index.md

 layout: default
 ---

-# Background
+# Buying a Pool From Anthony & Sylvan

-We spent $147,000 to get a pool built by Anthony Sylvan.
+We spent $147,000 to get a pool built by Anthony & Sylvan.
 It has taken 11 months, and there are still unresolved issues.
 They sent an email asking for a review, so I figured I'd write a public review going through the build from start to finish.

 Overall I would give them 2/5.
 The end result is pretty good, but the process was a nightmare, the company is disorganized and cares much more about saving money than delivering a quality result.
 If you're going to build a pool, my recommendation would be that you find a local pool builder with good reviews and use them instead.